 The Student Programming Board organizes events designed to create community on campus.
 A portion of each Seaver undergraduate's Campus Life Fee is allocated to The Board to fund these activities.
 The Board hosts over sixty events throughout the year, each designed to give students a campus experience that is unique to being a Wave.
-Some of these events are meant to create and maintain traditions that bring the entire Pepperdine community closer together, such as Blue and Orange Madness and Reelstories Film Festival.
+Some of these events are meant to create and maintain traditions that bring the entire Pepperdine community closer together, such as Blue and Orange Madness and ReelStories Film Festival.
 Other events are created to ensure that there's something fun happening on campus.
 Apply today and help create community on campus!

 Being a part of the Board means you are dedicated to serving your peers at Pepperdine.
 Each individual has a role and each role has unique responsibilities; however, all Board members are required to:

 - Attend weekly Board meetings on Wednesdays at 6 PM